Yuffster/sinatra-docker-barebones/README.md

 ## Create an app-specific user

 It's a good idea to run each different application as its own user.
-This makes it harder for exploited vulnerabilities in one application to escalate to root level attacks on the entire system.

 First we create a user named `sinatra`, because this is a [Sinatra](http://www.sinatrarb.com/) application.
 This isn't a fully-fledged user, so we don't need to create a home directory or a password or add extra info.